 Do you need a gravel bike to ride gravel roads?
 Of course not.
 One of the most appealing things about gravel riding is the lack of hard-and-fast rules.
 Your endurance road bike or cyclocross bike can easily be transformed into a gravel-capable machine with nothing more than good tires and a sense of adventure.

 But what about the original off-road machine?
 Long before the gravel trend, people were already riding mountain bikes on dirt and gravel roads.
-And though gravel bikes look a lot like road bikes, most of the technology they use — such as tubeless tires, disc brakes, and clutch derailleurs — was adapted from mountain bikes.
+And though gravel bikes look a lot like road bikes, most of the technology — such as tubeless tires, disc brakes, and clutch derailleurs — was adapted from mountain bikes.

 Though it is possible to quibble with this distinction — flat bar gravel bikes and drop-bar mountain bikes are rare but they do exist — it serves as a very reliable indicator of a bike’s intentions.